List of Pakistan national cricket captains: Test cricket captains

-Men's One Day International captains
+Men's One Day International Captains

 This is a list of cricketers who have captained the Pakistan national cricket team for at least one One Day International.
 The table of results is complete to the end of the Micromax Asia Cup.
 Pakistan's most successful One Day captain in terms of number of won matches is Imran Khan, who retired after lifting the 1992 cricket World Cup.
-And the current Captain is Babar Azam.
-He was appointed in May 2020.
+The current captain is Shaheen Shah Afridi, who was appointed captain in October 2025 and replaced Mohammad Rizwan.

 Men's Twenty20 International captains

 This is a list of cricketers who have captained the Pakistani national cricket team for at least one Twenty20 International (T20I).
-Shahid Afridi was named as the T20I captain in September 2014 replacing Mohammad Hafeez and Babar Azam has now been assigned to lead team Pakistan immediately after his supercharged performances in ICC Cricket World Cup 2019.
+The current captain is Salman Ali Agha who replaced Mohammad Rizwan.

 Women's cricket

 Test cricket captains

 This is a list of cricketers who have captained the Pakistani women's cricket team for at least one women's Test match.
 The table of results is complete to the Test as of June 2005.